 Douglas College > Programs & Courses > Faculties > Child, Family and Community Studies > Therapeutic Recreation

-If you see all people as people first and believe everyone has a right to leisure in their lives as well as enjoy helping people succeed and break down walls, a career in therapeutic recreation may be for you.
+If you see people as people first and believe everyone has a right to enjoy their lives through leisure and play, consider a career in therapeutic recreation.

 The Therapeutic Recreation program at Douglas College is the only program of its kind in the province.
 In it, you’ll learn how to use leisure activities – such as arts and crafts, dance, music, sports, games, aquatics and group outings - to improve the health, well-being and quality of life for seniors, people living with disabilities or illnesses, and everyone in between.
 You’ll also get opportunities to put what you’ve learned into practice with real clients through community projects, practicums and internships.